 The BBC requires that anyone using iPlayer is a UK TV Licence holder - to find out for sure if that affects you, check our guide to who needs a TV Licence.

-It's also required that iPlayer users sign in with a free BBC account, which requires a UK postcode (and you need to be over 13 years old).
-You'll need an account if you want to watch or listen to iPlayer through the website or mobile apps, though for now the account remains optional for iPlayer's Smart TV and game console apps.
+You also need a free BBC account, which requires a UK postcode (and you need to be over 13 years old).
+You'll need an account if you want to watch or listen to iPlayer through the website or mobile apps.
+You might also need to log in on Smart TV and game consoles.

 You can register for an account for free, but you'll need to give your date of birth, gender, and email address, along with a valid UK postcode, and the BBC says that it will use the information to better understand its audience and improve its recommendations to users.